Code-Institute-Submissions/Morpheus-23-Beans_AugResub/README.md

 - Log into GitHub and locate the Beans GitHub repository
 - Click on the Beans repository
 - Click on the Fork button

-#### Create Mongodb database

-- Create a new database
-- Create the collection for:
-    - categories
-    - offers
-    - members

 ### Heroku